Los Angeles. July, 2117.

 A few "boos" came from the audience, but they were of the "what a bad joke" variety.

-Stephen looked around nervously.
+Stevie looked around nervously.
 There was no backing out now.

 DiPeso moved on to a few equally tasteless jokes about sex.
 Telepaths and sex.

-Stephen squirmed.
+Stevie squirmed.
 The producers had assured him - and his parents - that he was invited to the show to tell his story, to help educate the public.
 They had assured the family that despite DiPeso's usual coarse - even controversial - style, this show would be different: this time, the show would be sensitive.
 An Earth Alliance senator had personally arranged for this segment to happen.
 He wanted to humanize telepaths, so the public could better empathize with them.
 He wanted to stop the violence.

 It seemed that DiPeso didn't get the script.